 One-to-one mentoring support for IPVS early career and student members

 The purpose of the IPVS mentorship program is to support the new generation of PV investigators.
-It offers one-to-one mentoring support to early career IPVS members.
-The program may include career development/advice, skills building, and other aspects identified by the mentor and the mentee as beneficial for the mentee’s career.
-The program intends to create a valuable network increasing knowledge sharing, improving interpersonal and communication skills and contributing to the society’s mission towards the elimination of PV-related diseases.
+It offers one-to-one mentoring support to early career IPVS members to foster advancement and proficiency in papillomavirus research.
+The program may include career development/advice, skills building, and other aspects identified by the mentor and the mentee rather than focus on clinical training expertise.
+It intends to create valuable connections that enhance knowledge sharing, professional development, and contribute to the society’s mission towards the elimination of PV-related diseases.

-Early career and students, if you are looking for guidance on your career development or are hoping to build specific skills, become an IPVS member today and apply as a mentee to join the mentorship program.
-Several mentors are readily available.
+Early career and students, if you are looking for guidance on your career development or are hoping to build specific skills, become an IPVS member today Applications for mentees to join the mentorship program will be open in March 2024.

 The program will run for a period of 12 months, renewable once following mutual agreement from both parties.
 A mentorship can be ended at any time by either party.